Year 5

 Learning:

-• Reading – Students will read a range of texts to revise their comprehension skills, specifically focusing on making connections, summarising and answering questions.
-Students will build and develop their vocabulary learning how to spell and use more complex words.
+• Reading – Students will read a range of texts to revise and strengthen their comprehension skills, with a focus on making connections, summarising and answering questions.
+Students will also build their vocabulary by learning how to spell and use more complex words.

-• Writing – Students will further develop their narrative writing skills focusing specifically on structuring paragraphs.
+• Writing – Students will further develop their persuasive writing skills, focusing on extending sentences and structuring paragraphs.

-• Mathematics– Students will build on their numeration and addition/subtraction knowledge.
-This will be complemented by their learning of data and perimeter and area.
+• Mathematics – Students will build on their numeration and multiplication and division knowledge.
+This will be complemented by learning about area and perimeter.

 Home Learning may consist of:

-• borrowing of books from the Library on a weekly basis (must have Library bag)
+• borrowing books from the Library on a weekly basis (students must bring a Library bag)

-• daily reading to, with, or by parents/carer or older siblings
+• daily reading to, with, or by a parent/carer or older sibling

 • practising reading fluency